WilliamCappelletti/ML_CS433_project2/journal.md

 - Charles has coded a function to modify the data in a proper form to do the replication of the paper

 # 27.11.2018
 - Charles coded a function to return the weights used in the linear regression in the paper, has to be checked: gives results very close to the results in the csv files in the supplement information, but not quite that

+- Marie has coded a function to return the data needed to plot the supplementary figure 2 and another function which plots 1 subplot of this figure (given a k and a concentration).
+The resulting subplots has a larger variation in the data than the plot in the paper.
+Question: Is the data already conditionally transformed in the plot supp.
+Fig. 2, and thus the variation is smaller?
+Enhancement: Write code to generate the whole figure (16 subplots) for all the combinations of rate constants and concentrations.